bermannoah/justice-report-card/README.md

 * Run `rails s` in your CLI
 * Visit `localhost:3000` in a browser

+This app is running live (with godawful styling) at https://pacific-waters-82789.herokuapp.com/.

 **Coming Features**
 * Administrator ability to add scores
 * Google OAuth